-If you overstay your legal entry (I-94) into the United States, you can be arrested, deported and likely barred from re-entering the United States in future.
-If you are travelling in Texas, New Mexico, Arizona or southern California, expect to have your documents, including passport, visa and I-94 entry, inspected by authorities without warning and on a random basis, including on public transport.
+If you overstay your legal entry (I-94) in the United States, you can be arrested, deported and likely barred from re-entering the United States in future.
+Since January 2017, US authorities have been more actively pursuing, detaining and deporting persons who are in the United States illegally.
+It is becoming more common for Immigration and Customs Enforcement officers to conduct random checks of travel documents including passports, visas and I-94 entries without warning and on a random basis, including on public transport.

-Australians visiting the United States for the purposes of commissioning commercial surrogacy arrangements should seek independent legal advice before doing so.
+Australians visiting the United States for the purpose of commissioning commercial surrogacy arrangements should seek independent legal advice before doing so.
 See our

 Overseas birth, adoption and surrogacy page for further information.